-With this understanding, we devoted the last five years to the development of novel therapeutics that harness the brain's immune system to treat neurodegeneration.
-We have advanced two of our product candidates into clinical trials and plan to test the impact of a total of four of our product candidates in patients suffering from Alzheimer's disease and FTD in 2019.
+With this understanding, we devoted the last six years to the development of novel therapeutics that harness the brain's immune system to treat neurodegeneration.
+We have advanced four of our product candidates into clinical trials and plan to test the impact of these product candidates initially in patients suffering from Alzheimer's disease and FTD.